 Books for Flyfishers

-New Digital Editions
+New Digital Publication

 Atlantic salmon angling is intimidating to some, challenging for most, and second-nature to a few.
 To help the first two groups, and entertain (perhaps intrigue) the last, Paul Marriner has distilled more than fifty years of experiences on some 150 publicly-accessible salmon rivers into Atlantic Salmon: A Fly Fishing Reference.
 Its 234 pages are richly illustrated with more than 300 images and illustrations.
 This new digital edition includes links to numerous useful sites.